Updated October 8, 2022 – Help!! My Elderly Mother Is Consuming My Life!!

 Or, if you like things to go as you planned them.
 This part may be the most difficult for you but do all you can to not stress over it.

 The truth is, you will have to learn to go with the flow, take each moment as it comes and do your best to deal with the here and now.

 How Do You Deal With A Toxic Elderly Mother?

 It is difficult to have a good relationship with anyone who has been so toxic to you.
-Her bitterness, resentfulness and anger was there last year and the years before.
+Her bitterness, resentfulness, and anger were there last year and the years before.
 And I hate to tell you, it will probably be there next year too.